• Skip to primary navigation

 vegan mashed potatoes with olive oil and sour cream

-Best vegan mashed potatoes from scratch.
-Rich and creamy with smooth olive oil instead of vegan butter, lots of garlic and the perfect tanginess from dairy-free sour cream.
+Best vegan mashed potatoes for your Thanksgiving table.
+From scratch, rich and creamy with smooth olive oil instead of butter, lots of garlic and the perfect tanginess from dairy-free sour cream.

 Ingredients